Matching Embeddings for Domain Adaptation: Experiments

 \section{Experiments}

 We evaluate our framework on the digits dataset composed of MNIST \cite{lecunn_1998}, USPS \cite{usps_1988}, and Street View House Numbers (SVHN) \cite{svhn_2011}.
-We then apply it to a real case scenario using galaxy images from the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS, \cite{grogin011}) as source and the Cluster Lensing and Supernova Survey with Hubble (CLASH, \cite{Postman_2012}) as target.
+We perform different adaptations between those datasets varying the number of labeled samples used on the target domain, as well as using different number of labeled source samples.